ilderaj/ilderaj.github.com/_posts/2014-05-15-seo-tips-for-jekyll-bootstrap.md

 * Dead URL should be firstly avoided.
 Open `_config.yml` and remove `/:categories` from `permalink` part.

-* Then set `production_url` to the domain name of the Jekyll-Bootstrap site. [www.jasred.com](http://www.jasred.com)in my case which is a customized domain.
+* Then set `production_url` to the domain name of the Jekyll-Bootstrap site. [www.jasred.com](http://www.jasred.com) in my case which is a [custom domain](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages).

 * Replace the default `sitemap.txt` with a `sitemap.xml` which would be more search engine friendly: